Getting Started

 Core

-• Dual-mode wrapper pattern -- .error() is the first wrapper in a new dual-mode design; route-level error handling is now a wrapper rather than a top-level method.
-Source-level parse errors now flow through the same handler.
+• Dual-mode wrapper pattern -- .error() becomes a route-level wrapper rather than a top-level method, and source-level parse errors flow through the same handler.

-• Immutable Exchange -- the Exchange is frozen and mutation is replaced with explicit copy-on-write.
-State is unified on { body, headers }, with principal, id, and logger exposed as getters.
+• Immutable Exchange -- the Exchange is frozen with explicit copy-on-write; state is unified on { body, headers }.

-• Choice operation -- new conditional routing primitive with transform() and enrich() available on branch builders.
-Core operations are shared between routes and branches via a StepBuilderBase.
+• Choice operation -- a conditional routing primitive with transform() and enrich() on branch builders.

-• Discovery metadata on the route builder -- route id, description, and validation move from source options to the route builder itself.
+• Discovery metadata on the route builder -- route id, description, and validation move from source options to the builder.

 AI & MCP Breaking

-• Agent runtime -- tool-calling loop, streaming via onEvent and onDelta, agent destination, and per-binding tool description overrides.
+• Agent runtime -- tool-calling loop, streaming via onEvent / onDelta, agent destination, and per-binding tool description overrides.

 • tools() DSL -- declarative tool registration, selection, and resolution.

-• Agent configuration overhaul -- agentPlugin.agents is a record (no defineAgent), defaultOptions set context-level defaults, system/user accept string or function, and agent enhancements (toolCalls, validate, skills + agents loaders) narrow FnHandlerContext.
+• Agent configuration overhaul -- agentPlugin.agents is a record (no defineAgent), and system / user accept a string or function.
+See the migration guide.

-• ClaimMappers.{email,name,roles} removed -- superseded by the userinfo enrichment slot.
-ClaimMappers.{subject,clientId,scopes} remain for token-level claim mapping.
+• ClaimMappers.{email,name,roles} removed -- superseded by userinfo enrichment; the token-level mappers remain.

 Adapters

-• Direct adapter distinct input/output types -- direct<TIn, TOut>() lets a route accept one body shape and emit a different one when the registered consumer's transformer changes the type.
+• direct<TIn, TOut>() distinct types -- a route can accept one body shape and emit another.

-• Mail (IMAP) -- the IMAP source is reliable across poll and re-evaluation workloads, with reconnect on transient fetch failures.
-MailMessage body is reshaped and a verify-sender option is available.
+• Mail (IMAP) reliability -- reconnect on transient fetch failures, a reshaped MailMessage body, and a verify-sender option.

-• Optional peer loader everywhere -- every dynamic optional-peer import goes through loadOptionalPeer and emits RC5017 with a copy-pasteable install hint.
-The remaining bespoke try/catch sites (mail, jose, telemetry sqlite, several @routecraft/ai modules) have all been migrated.
+• Optional peer loader everywhere -- every optional-peer import now routes through loadOptionalPeer and emits RC5017 with an install hint.

 Telemetry Breaking